Bioarchaeology of East Asia

 Exploring the interplay between humans and their environments, this volume considers millet agriculture, mobile pastoralism with limited cereal farming, and rice farming in combination with reliance on marine resources.
 Many of these rare subsistence strategies are more or less exclusive to East Asia.
 These advanced contributions will significantly boost collaborative work among bioarchaeologists and other scientists working in the region.

-Kate Pechenkina chairs the Department of Anthropology at Queens College of the City University of New York.
+Kate Pechenkina is dean of faculty, School of Social Sciences, at Queens College of the City University of New York.
 Marc Oxenham, reader in archaeology and bioanthropology at Australian National University, is the editor of Forensic Approaches to Death, Disaster and Abuse.

 A volume in the series Bioarchaeological Interpretations of the Human Past: Local, Regional, and Global Perspectives, edited by Clark Spencer Larsen